Sex Addiction and Marriage

 Help for Spouses of Sex Addicts

 Talking about sex is uncomfortable!
-But what do you do when your partner is struggling with pornography and/or a sex addiction?
+But what do you do when your partner is struggling with pornography and/or another sex addiction?
 For partners, the topic of sex often becomes a source of pain, shame and isolation.
 Partners frequently ask, “Who can I talk to?” and “Who can understand what I am going through?”
 City Gate is here to support you as a partner, and provides both individual and group counseling.

 Frequently Asked Questions